zeinabkalanaki/FileToSqlImprter/README.md

 - Using xp_cmdshell
 - Using xp_DirTree

-to use xp_cmdshell follow commands below
+To use xp_cmdshell follow commands below
 ```
 CREATE TABLE tblgetfileList (excelFileName VARCHAR(100));